 The value of a three-tier primary storage protection method is it provides rapid recovery from failure and excellent performance while in the failed state.
 It also keeps costs under control by leveraging less expensive high capacity hard disk drives instead of a 3X flash configuration.
 Finally, it reduces the pressure on perfect backup execution and more than likely reduces the backup software and hardware expenditure.

-To learn more about how primary storage can help solve the GDPR challenge join us for our live webinar, “How to Design Primary Storage for GDPR.”
+To learn more about how primary storage can help solve the GDPR challenge join us for our on demand webinar, “How to Design Primary Storage for GDPR.”